Norway Chess: 2013

 The 2013 tournament started with a blitz round played at the University of Stavanger on 7 May 2013.
-Rounds 1–8 were played at Hotel Residence, Sandnes (rounds 1–3, 5–6, 8), at Aarbakke factory in Bryne (round 4) and on the island Sør-Hidle in Strand (round 7).
+Rounds 1-3, 5-6, and 8 were played at Hotel Residence, Sandnes.
+Round 4 was played at Aarbakke factory in Bryne, and round 8 was played on the island Sør-Hidle in Strand.
 The final round 9 was played in Stavanger Concert Hall on 18 May 2013.
 In addition to the super tournament, there was a local school tournament and a celebrity tournament.
 Partly parallel to the tournament, Stavanger Open NGP 2013 was arranged by Stavanger Chess Club from 8 to 12 May.
 Games were streamed live with Dirk Jan ten Geuzendam and Simen Agdestein as commentators.

-The tournament was arranged by the foundation Norway Chess, with economic support from local businesses and municipalities and the Rogaland county.
-The cost of the arrangement was predicted to be about 5 million Norwegian kroner (approximately 672,000 euro), of which about half is for the prizes for the participants.
-The organizers plan to make the tournament a yearly event.
+The tournament was arranged by the foundation Norway Chess, with economic support from local businesses and municipalities within the Rogaland county.
+The cost of the arrangement was predicted to be about 5 million Norwegian kroner (approximately 672,000 euro), of which about half was for prizes for the participants.
+The organizers planned to make the tournament a yearly event.

 Vladimir Kramnik was originally among the expected participants, but in April 2013 it was announced that he had withdrawn and was replaced with Peter Svidler.

 Blitz tournament

 On 7 May 2013, a blitz tournament was played to decide the play order for the main tournament.
-According to regulations, the winner of the blitz tournament had the right to choose the number in the table by his own, and Sergey Karjakin chose to be fifth in the main tournament table.
+According to the regulations, the winner of the blitz tournament had the right to choose the number in the table by his own, and Sergey Karjakin chose to be fifth in the main tournament table.